Project-YXKJ/SilverStarSCS.Docs/source/function/motor.rst

 Enable this function by set :option:`A54` to 1.

+When the holding function is enabled, the motor will maintain a certain force to lock in the current position when parking.
+However, the *lock* here does not mean *standing still*, if the parameters are set improperly, or the motor is in a position where the external force is too large/small, the needle bar may vibrate up and down.

-This function prevents unwanted wandering of the needle when machine has stopped.
+This function is helpful to avoid the unwanted drop of the needle bar when parking.
 The effect can be checked by turning the hand wheel.

 The maximum time the holding force can keep takes effect is determined by parameter :option:`A66` :